Dear reader of ADxS.org, please excuse the disruption.

 The stop signals vary in different passes in order to measure the test results of the stop signal response time to 50 % error in order to achieve a measured value that is as comparable as possible.
 Here is a Video of the stop signal task on Youtube.

 The Stop Signal Task is part of the CANTAB.
-In a study, the CANTAB proved to be unsuitable for diagnosing ADHD.45
+In a study, the CANTAB proved to be unsuitable for the diagnosis of ADHD.50

-One study converted the stop signal task into an application with mouse control instead of buttons, which showed various improvements in the measurements:50
+One study converted the stop signal task into an application with mouse control instead of buttons, which showed various improvements in the measurements:55

 • The SSRT shows a weak association with impulsivity, while the measurement of mouse movement shows a strong and significant association with impulsivity